pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 Sometimes it’s possible to give secondary forms of value to keep people engaged.
 This is what Uber, Dominos and DropBox do when they’re showing you a car on the map, or a preview of a document.

 ### Re-engage people outside the app
 Sometimes you can’t avoid making people wait.
-For example, it would be silly for Uber to try and keep me in the app whilst the cab is on its way.
-So instead they send me emails and push notifications to draw me back in.
-RunKeeper sends weekly reports to remind me of my goals and progress.
-If your users must wait, consider such approaches to out-of-app engagement.
+For example, it would be silly for Uber to try and keep cusotmers in the app whilst the cab is on its way.
+So instead they send emails and push notifications to draw them back in.
+RunKeeper sends weekly reports to remind runners of their goals and progress.
+So, if your users _must_ wait, consider similar approaches to out-of-app engagement.

 ### Keep users motivated
 Encourage users not to give up whilst they wait to receive value from your app.
 You could show a progress indicator so they know they are getting there.
 Or use gamification to give them “points” that reward positive behaviours.